 We are on our way to Vengurla from Kudal- the nearest railway station.
 The local people on the bus are helping us to know about the nearby places and hotels.
 They seem to be innocent, true and loving in nature and are happy to see us visit their local area.
 Time passes quickly and we reach our destination.
 We are walking towards the beach when we find the (only) beer shop on our way.
 The shop owner is jovial in nature and asks us to relax and have a beer first before enquiring about anything else.
 We all hi-fi each other and grab a bottle of beer listening to uncle’s witty jokes and laughing incessantly.
 The sunny weather too seems to smile with us.
 The road is laden with coconut trees and other green foliage I am not able to recognize.
 We are here to spend our new year and the mood just seems right!

 Vengurla- lies in the Sindhudurg district of Maharashtra to the north of Goa and is 30kms from the famous Arambol Beach in Goa.
 It is a horseshoe-shaped beach surrounded by hills from three sides.

-We find a guest house named Vaman/Waman Mess situated on the main road with the view of the beach.
+We find a guest house named Waman mess situated on the main road with the view of the beach.
 The rooms are comfortable with all the basic amenities and costs Rs700/night for 5 people.
-There are a hotel and a bar just a few yards away from our stay which happens to be the only ones in Vengurla.
+There is a hotel and a bar just a few yards away from our stay which happens to be the only ones in Vengurla.
 The hotel remains deserted for most of the day.
 It serves the local Malvan cuisine.
 The food is so fresh that upon ordering, they start chopping the vegetables and grinding spices right in front of us.
 So, patience is the key to relish the food here as cooking takes some time.